 Procedures for setting up alerts vary in different databases but in general, after you have run your search, look out for boxes such as "Create Alert".
 Database help pages will give you more information, or speak to your Faculty Librarians for guidance on specific resources.

-Social media such as blogs and Twitter can be useful when researching a topic and when keeping up to date with the latest research:
+Social media can be useful when researching a topic and when keeping up to date with the latest research:

 Mailing lists can be an excellent way of sharing ideas and information with others working in your research area, as well as finding out about relevant conferences and other events.